irisfaustina/langchain-playground/README.md

 # langchain-setup

-Setup and basic tutorials for langchain, langgraph, and langsmith frameworks.
+Setup and basic tutorials for Langchain, Langgraph, and Langsmith frameworks.